Mincon Group plc

 The Remuneration Committee comprises Paul Lynch (Chair), Patrick Purcell, and John Doris.
 It meets at least three times a year and considers and recommends to the Board the framework for the remuneration of the chief executive officer, chairman, company secretary, chief financial officer, Executive Directors and such other officers as it is designated to consider and, within the terms of the agreed policy, considers and recommends to the Board the total individual remuneration package of each Executive Director including bonuses, incentive payments and share awards.
 The committee reviews the design of all incentive plans for approval by the Board and Shareholders and, for each such plan, recommends whether awards are made and, if so, the overall amount of such awards, the individual awards to Executive Directors and the performance targets to be used.
 No Director is involved in decisions concerning his/her own remuneration.

 The Nominations Committee comprises Hugh McCullough (Chair), Paddy Purcell, and John Doris.
-It meets at least three times a year and considers the selection and re-appointment of Directors.
+It meets at least twice a year and considers the selection and re-appointment of Directors.
 It identifies and nominates candidates for all Board vacancies and reviews regularly the structure, size and composition (including the skills, knowledge and experience) of the Board and make recommendations to the Board with regard to any changes.

 Board and Management

 John joined the board in February 2017.
 He has broad experience across a number of sectors including manufacturing, lending and corporate finance.

 He has been an independent consultant and a non-executive director for over twenty years.

 Prior to becoming an independent consultant, he was a director of ABN Amro Corporate Finance (Ireland) Limited where he managed the successful Riada Business Expansion Funds.